guifeng-gao/gfgao/content/authors/admin/_index.md

-Gui-Feng Gao is an assistant professor of Ecology at the Institute of Soil Science, CAS.
-His research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Gui-Feng Gao is an assistant researcher of microbial ecology at the Institute of Soil Science, CAS.
+His research interests include the biogeographic distributions of soil microbial communities in coastal wetlands, the spatial-temporal shifts in the structure and function of soil microbiome in response to environmental changes, particularly under sea level rise and plant invasion.